ONSdigital/dp-search-api/architecture/README.md

 Pre-requisite steps to publishing data not in this workflow as we will not be changing that part of the process.
-The following steps follow on from a florence (DP internal user) publishes a collection that can contain 1 to many ons webpages or datasets by making a request to zebedee which does he publishing of new webpages or updates to existing pages and lastly triggering updates to sitewide search; which is where the flow begins.
+The following steps follow on from a florence (DP internal user) publishes a collection that can contain 1 to many ons webpages or datasets by making a request to zebedee which does the publishing of new webpages or updates to existing pages and lastly triggering updates to sitewide search; which is where the flow begins.

 **1: Consume Kafka messages**

-On publishing a collection, consume kafka message
+When a user publishes a collection via Florence, the backend collection process in Zebedee will trigger an event to the content-updated topic for consumption by the search data extractor.

 ```
 Datastore: kafka